David Azofeifa

 Most of life’s toughest questions —if not all— can be answered with one word: ETERNITY.

 Even when we do not have clear answers to every question, looking at life through the lens of eternity gives us hope and direction.
-Romans 8:28 reminds us, ‘And we know that in all things God works for the good of those who love him, who have been called according to his purpose.’
+Romans 8:28 (NIV) reminds us, ‘And we know that in all things God works for the good of those who love him, who have been called according to his purpose.’

 That does not mean everything will be perfect or pain-free.
 It means God can use every part of our journey for something good, even when we cannot see it right away.